Nota-NetsPresso/SNP/README.md

     Please enter your NetsPresso Email:
     Please enter your NetsPresso Password:
     ```
-3. Enter the pathj to your ImageNet dataset:
+3. Enter the path to your ImageNet dataset:
     ```
     Please enter the path to your ImageNet dataset:
     ```